molmicdx/mtb-pipeline/README.md

 2. Configure other parameters, including variant name, by editing the values in `configs/settings.conf`.

+### Setting up containers

+1. The containerized tools used by the pipeline are listed in the [images] section of `configs/settings.conf`.
+Since the containers themselves are not included in this repo, they have to be obtained before running the pipeline.

+2. Docker containers that are used here are automatically pulled by the pipeline from the links listed in [images].

+3. Singularity containers need to first be downloaded from the [Sylabs Cloud Library](https://cloud.sylabs.io/library/seahym) into the `singularity` directory, or built using the definition files provided in the same directory.

 ### Run the SCons pipeline

 1. Dry run: `scons -n`.